mattermost/mattermost-developer-documentation/site/content/contribute/mobile/developer-setup/_index.md

 Install the following prerequisite software to develop and build the iOS or Android apps.
 For macOS, we recommend using <a href="https://brew.sh/" target="_blank">Homebrew</a> as a package manager.

 #### Install NodeJS
-.

 This includes NPM which is also needed.

 **Known working node versions: 12.18.x & 14.9.x**

 ##### MacOS
-- To install using Homebrew open a terminal and execute ..
+- To install using Homebrew open a terminal and execute:

 ```sh
     $ brew install node
 ```

 ##### Linux
--	Install using your distributions package manager (Note that different distros provide different node versions, check that is a supported [NodeJS version](#install-nodejs))
+-	Install using your distribution's package manager (Note that different distros provide different node versions, check that it is a supported [NodeJS version](#install-nodejs))

 Other installation options:
 -   Using NVM by following the instructions <a href="https://github.com/creationix/nvm#install-script" target="_blank">here</a>
 -   Download and install the package from the <a href="https://nodejs.org/en/" target="_blank">NodeJS website</a>

-#### Install <a href="https://facebook.github.io/watchman/" target="_blankn">Watchman</a>. (minimum required version is 4.9.0)
+#### Install <a href="https://facebook.github.io/watchman/" target="_blankn">Watchman</a>. (minimum required version is 4.9.0).
 ##### MacOS
-- To install using Homebrew open a terminal and execute ..
+- To install using Homebrew open a terminal and execute:
     ```sh
     $ brew install watchman
     ```